KMEWR/Loader/readme.md

         2.Put the EFI binary file into your boot device.
 The path should be /EFI/BOOT/BOOTX64.EFI

         3.Rename your PE file to system.exe.
-Copy it to the root of your boot device.Or you can change the KERNEL_FILE_NAME in functions.h.(DO NOT TOUCH THAT 'L')
+        Copy it to the root of your boot device.
+        Or you can change the KERNEL_FILE_NAME in functions.h.(DO NOT TOUCH THAT 'L')

         4.Boot
 ### Your PE file
         Your PE file need specific base address which is defined by your self.
-And entry function.
         Entry function must be "void XXX(void)",XXX is your function name

 ## Hardware state
         UEFI_Spec_2_9_2021_03_18.pdf Page 94